Kasba, Purnia

-Kasba is a satellite town of Purnia city and part of Purnia Urban Agglomeration in Purnia district in the Indian state of Bihar.
+Kasba is a satellite town of Purnia city in Purnia district of the Indian state of Bihar.
+It is situated to the north of Purnia city and forms part of the Purnia Urban Agglomeration.
+Kasba is administered as a Nagar Parishad(municipal council) and is an important urban centre in the district.
+It is the second-largest town in Purnia district by population, after Purnia city.

 Demographics

 As of 2001 India census, Kasba had a population of 25,522.
 Males constitute 53% of the population and females 47%.
 Kasba has an average literacy rate of 49%, lower than the national average of 59.5%: male literacy is 57%, and female literacy is 41%.
 In Kasba, 18% of the population is under 6 years of age.

 Geographical location

 Situated in the North Eastern part of Bihar, Kasba lies between 87.5' Eastern Longitude and 25.8 Degree North Latitude.
 Covers 0.5% (30 km^{2}) of the state's area.
 Kasba can be broadly divided into two physiographic units, the Plains and the Plateau.
 A land endowed with minerals, fertile green fields, peace fallboard force, vast market and a political system committed to industrial growth.